kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1.md

 ```

 The guilder cluster gets both the common and special workloads.
 Examine guilder's `SyncerConfig` object and workloads as follows.
+Be sure to use
+the name that you stored in Stage 1.

 ```shell
 $ kubectl ws root:espw